apollographql/apollo/docs/source/tutorial/schema.md

 }
 ```

-The fifth feature signifies destruction of data.
-An example of a mutation for this case would look like:
+The **fifth feature** signifies destruction of data.
+An example of a mutation for cancelling a trip would look like:

 ```js
 mutation cancelTrip {